programminghistorian/jekyll/lessons/installing-python-modules-pip.md

 ``` bash
 sudo pip install requests
 ```

-Sometimes, especially on Windows, you may find it helpful to use the -m flag, like
+Sometimes, especially on Windows, you may find it helpful to use the -m flag (to help python find the pip module), like

 ``` bash
 python -m pip install XXX